-For this reason, you should only invest in the Fundsmith Sustainable Equity Fund SICAV if it is with money that you will not need for a long period of time, and you are capable of remaining relatively sanguine about mark-to-market adjustments.
+For this reason, you should only invest in the Fundsmith Equity Fund SICAV if it is with money that you will not need for a long period of time, and you are capable of remaining relatively sanguine about mark-to-market adjustments.
 Falls in market prices may make the market value of our portfolio go down, but we will only be concerned if we believe that the intrinsic value of our portfolio of companies has declined, and we will tell you so.
-Conversely, we will not be rejoicing if or when we get a short-term performance boost from a takeover.
+Conversely, we will not be rejoicing if or when we get a short term performance boost from a takeover.
 The problem is that we will need to find a replacement investment which can deliver high and sustainable returns on capital in cash and grow its business to deploy at least some of the cash that it generates at those sorts of returns.
 As you may gather, such investments are few and far between.
-Many companies can be excluded from consideration simply from a description of what they do or the sector they occupy, and the most impressive management team in the world will not induce us to invest in them.